maxmantz/eticor-shiftconnector-demo/README.md

 ## Features

 - Connect to the Eticor system
-- Retrieve shift data
+- Retrieve data from the Eticor API
-- Manipulate and display shift information
-- Demonstrate integration capabilities
+- Create an inspection via the Eticor API

 ## Prerequisites